PrathamBahl/rfid-inventory-ninja/README.md

 ## Project Structure

-This project is organized into two main components:
+This project is organized into three main components:

 ### Frontend
 Located in the `frontend` branch, this contains the React-based user interface that provides: